 Party Without Plastic

 To be more accurate: party without single-use plastic.
-So, instead of disposable plastic straws, cutlery, cups, plates, decorations, and party favors, opt for reusable alternatives.
+So, instead of disposable plastic straws, cutlery, cups, plates, decorations (including balloons), and party favors, opt for reusable alternatives.
 And if it’s a big event where disposable items are necessary, then choose biodegradable or compostable items.

 Still Have Plastic?
 Reuse and Recycle